 Commuting to a co-working pace, driving to a client meeting, or joining your customer on-site to provide your service—all of these, and more, are mileage expenses which can be deducted from your tax obligation.
 That means, you’ll want to track your mileage closely.

 Unfortunately, none of Freshbooks’ plans offer mileage tracking built-in to the app itself.
 While it does have lots of third-party integration options for connecting your mileage app to Freshbooks, having it right in the app itself would be nice.

-The winner of this Freshbooks vs Quickbooks battle was not easy to choose.
+The winner of this battle was not easy to choose.
 In fact, we almost called it a tie.

-So even though Quickbooks has some nice added features and makes more sense if you’re already an established team, we had to keep in mind that this battle was about basic features.
+So even though QuickBooks Online has some nice added features and makes more sense if you’re already an established team, we had to keep in mind that this battle was about basic features.